tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 dcup # start the server
 ```

-When the server went up again, we input the payload below on the "USERNAME" text field:
+When the server went up again, we input the payload below on the "Username" text field:

 ```
 admin'; DROP TABLE credential; #